Cat and Dog Annual Exams

 If your pet needs a lab test (such as a heartworm test or a geriatric blood test), we’re happy to start it before you visit with our veterinarian, if you’d like.

 Next, one of our Castle Rock veterinarians will come in and do a head-to-toe medical exam of your dog or cat—from assessing your pet’s major organs, to checking joints, to looking for skin masses.
-Our vets will answer your questions, discuss their observations with you and recommend next steps if your pet has a health issue that needs more attention.
+Our vets will:

 We’re here to help you fully understand what’s going on with your cherished companion!